Close

 When it comes to Sim Racing, field of view is one of the most important factors in setting up an immersive experience.
 In this guide, we will talk you through everything FOV.

 In this article, we shall explore the highly contentious matter of Field of View (FOV), whilst helping you calculate the perfect FOV for Assetto Corsa Competizione.
+Of course, this is all subjective and everyone enjoys a different FOV whilst racing, especially when you look at single-monitor, widescreen, or triple-screen setups.

 What is FOV?